DennisPSmith5676/DataVisualization_US_Accidents/README.md

 segment 4:
-Tuning the parameters Balanced Random Forest Classifier As we using balanced RFC, it itself has resampling technique.
+Tuning the parameters Balanced Random Forest Classifier As we using balanced Random Forest Classifier, it itself has resampling technique.
 What makes them so great is that it corrects the overfitting of a single decision tree model by using Bagging, also known as Bootstrap Aggregating.

 ![RFC tunning](./IMAGES/BRFparameters.PNG)

-Enhanced  RFC by changing its parameters like n_estimators (i.e number of trees) but  higher number of trees gives better accuracy and F1 scores but it makes the code slower.
+Enhanced Random Forest Classifier by changing its parameters like n_estimators (i.e number of trees) but  higher number of trees gives better accuracy and F1 scores but it makes the code slower.

 ![RFC tunning](./IMAGES/RFC%20tuning.PNG)